SejanMahmud76/Bachelor-thesis/README.md

-# Bachelor Thesis: Federated Deep Learning for Brain Tumor Classification
+# Bachelor Thesis:  Optimizing Privacy and Efficiency in Brain Tumor
+ Classification through Advanced Non-IID
+ Federated Deep Learning

 This repository hosts the code and resources for the thesis **"Federated Deep Learning for Brain Tumor Classification using MRI Data."** The research integrates advanced deep learning techniques and Federated Learning (FL) to tackle challenges in medical diagnostics, particularly brain tumor classification.

 ## Overview